The College’s European Civilization in Paris program, taught in English, is devoted to a study of the history of Europe with some emphasis on France.

 Summer quarter tuition (four courses): as set by the Bursar’s Office

 Program fee includes:

 Previous program participants report spending in the range of $200 to $250 per week on meals and incidentals while on the program, though frugal students may spend less, and others could spend much more.
 Bear in mind that the cost of living in Paris is relatively high and that, while it is possible to live frugally, it is also possible to run short of money if you are unwary.
 It is therefore essential that you budget your funds prudently, apportioning your resources so that they last for the duration of the program.
 If you are planning to travel before or after the program or on weekends, you should budget accordingly.

-Participants in this program are eligible for need-based financial aid but will need to complete a separate summer financial aid application, which is due in Winter Quarter.
+Participants in this program are eligible for need-based financial aid but will need to complete a separate summer financial aid application, following the procedure described on the Summer Financial Aid page of the Financial Aid website.
 Students seeking need-based financial aid for this program should talk to the Financial Aid office for further instructions.
 For more information about financial aid resources, please see our general Tuition, Fees, and Funding section.

 The European Civilization in Paris program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.